Accounting Act

 Article 67

-Errors in preceding paragraph that is discovered by officer afterwards which does not affect the footing, shall advise the accounting officer in charge to correct the errors pursuant to the forgoing paragraph.
-For errors that affect the footing, vouchers shall be separately prepared in correction of the error.
-Correction of errors found in machine processed or stored accounting data shall be prescribed by Central BAS authority.
+For errors mentioned in the preceding Paragraph that are discovered by an Officer afterwards which do not affect the footing, the said Officer shall advise the Chief accounting Officer to correct the errors pursuant to the preceding Paragraph.
+For errors that do affect the footing, vouchers shall be separately prepared in correction of the error.

 Article 68